ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 • To provide people with advice and guidance on how to learn using digital resources.

-Adults who need to improve their competences to continue to work are the primary target group.
+Adults who need to improve their competencies to continue to work are the primary target group.
 This class, usually, corresponds to people 50-55 years old and includes people who are low-qualified and low-skilled.

 The Consortium is formed of six partners from Turkey, Italy, Latvia, Poland, and Greece.
-They have great competences in adult learning, which are complementary, and are experts in European
+They have great competencies in adult learning, which are complementary, and are experts in European projects.

 -----------------------------------------------------------------------------------------